ibm-cloud-docs/power-iaas/network-use-cases.md

 You can attach only one DHCP network interface card (NIC) to a virtual machine.
 If you attach more than one DHCP NIC to a virtual machine, only one NIC acquires the IP address from the DHCP server that is assigned to the virtual machine.

-When creating a DHCP network, note that the first five IP addresses are reserved.
-You must configure a network that has more than five IP addresses.
+When creating a DHCP network, note that the first  four IP addresses are reserved.
+You must configure a network that has more than four  IP addresses.
 For example, if the subnet mask is 255.255.255.248, the total number of IP addresses is eight.
 You cannot create a network with a subnet mask beyond 255.255.255.248 as it has less than or equal to five IP addresses.
 {: important}